 The ZenFone 3 Zoom, true to its namesake, features a dual-camera system capable of high degrees of optical zoom.
 It comprises a 12-megapixel camera with a f/1.7 aperture, a 25mm wide-angle lens, and a secondary 12-megapixel, 56mm camera that handles macro shots as close as 3.94 inches.
-The rig’s capable of up to 2.3x optical zoom, Asus says, and a new shooting mode called Portrait similar to the iPhone 7s’s “bokeh” mode: backgrounds of photos are softly blurred as subjects are brought to the fore.
+The rig’s capable of up to 2.3x optical zoom, Asus says, and offers a new shooting mode called Portrait that is similar to the iPhone 7s’s “bokeh” mode: backgrounds of photos are softly blurred as subjects are brought to the fore.

 A manual shooting mode exposes most of ZenFone’s toggles to intrepid photographers.
 Settings like white balance, exposure values, focus, ISO, and shutter speed are adjustable.
 And a Full Manual mode allows the user to override the phone’s automatic camera selection and chose from either the 25mm, f/1.7 lens of the main camera or the 56mm lens of the zoom camera.

 Autofocus is drastically improved on the ZenFone 3 Zoom too, thanks to a new solution that Asus calls TriTech+.
 Two phase-detection sensors on the ZenFone 3 Zoom’s camera pixels analyze the variations in light rays hitting the sensors and, in tandem with the other 12 million pixels on the ZenFone 3 Zoom’s sensor, focus continuously on subjects.
-The trifecta’s final bit, a second-generation laser focus technology with three times the range of comparable implementations on the market, helps the ZenFone 3 Zoom’s achieve a focus time of just 0.03 seconds.
+The trifecta’s final bit, a second-generation laser focus technology with three times the range of comparable implementations on the market, helps the ZenFone 3 Zoom achieve a focus time of just 0.03 seconds.

 The ZenFone 3 Zoom’s other photographic innovation is what Asus calls the SuperPixel, a technology that increases light sensitivity “dramatically” compared to the average smartphone.
 A 1.4-micron pixel size augments the camera’s dim-environment performance and reduces graininess, and a Sony IMX362 image sensor lets in more light.

 The ZenFone 3 Zoom’s innovations don’t end with high-tech cameras.
 The handset boasts a sandblasted aluminum-alloy body that measures 0.31-inches thin and 0.37 lbs in weight, and a Qualcomm Snapdragon 625 processor and 5.5-inch Full HD (1920 x 1080 pixels) display shielded by Corning’s Gorilla Glass 5.
 It also features 3GB of RAM and 32GB of storage, and runs Android 7.0 Nougat.

 If there’s an undisputed hardware highlight, though, it’s the ZenFone 3 Zoom’s battery.
 The 5,000mAh cell has “one of the highest capacities of any smartphone,” Asus contends, and the largest in a smartphone of the Zoom’s thinness and lightness.
 And it features a unique reverse-charging capability that automatically juices plugged-in devices.

-Updated on 02-24-2017 by Williams Pelegrin: Added information regarding the ZenFone 3 Zoom’s delay and pricing information.
+Updated on 02-24-2017 by Lulu Chang: Added news of ZenFone 3 Zoom’s release date and price.